vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

    The default gateway for the `sfo01-w01-vds01-albmanagement` network is set in the global VRF context and for the `sfo01-w01-vds01-tkgclustervip` network, the VRF Context is set to NSX tier-1 gateway.

-   To set the default gateway for the `asfo01-w01-vds01-albmanagement` network, click **CREATE** under the global VRF context and set the default gateway to gateway of the NSX Advanced Load Balancer management subnet.
+   To set the default gateway for the `asfo01-w01-vds01-albmanagement` network, click **ADD** Static Route under the global VRF context and set the default gateway to gateway of the NSX Advanced Load Balancer management subnet.

    ![Configure default gateway of the Advanced Load Balancer management network](img/tkg-airgap-nsxt/alb40.png)